Vidyard can do a lot. I mean, seriously, A LOT. But there are some cool Vidyard hacks that even the most experienced users may not know about.

 Vidyard Video Platform Hacks

-14. Record PowerPoint, Excel, and PDFs with the Vidyard Desktop App
+13. Record PowerPoint, Excel, PDFs, and More with the Vidyard Desktop App

 With the rise of remote work and the proliferation of video conferencing, virtual backgrounds have become more popular than ever.